pda-freddi/zen-messages/README.md

 # Mixed Messages

-This project is part of **Codecademy's Full Stack Engineering Path's** portfolio projects.

-The objective was to build a javascipt terminal application that generates a random message output when run.

-I chose the theme of Zen messages that transmit inspiration, peace and contemplation topics for a random day of the week.
+This is a simple Node.js application that generates Zen messages to transmit inspiration, peace and contemplation topics for a random day of the week.

 ## Technologies

-- Node.js *version 16.13.2*
+- Node.js *v16.13.2*
-- Git *version 2.35.1.windows.2*

 ## Requirements

-The application is very simple.
 The only requirement is to have Node.js installed on your machine.

 ## How to run it